DeMich/automated_backup_task/README.md

 Automated rsync backup of HDD.
 With logs & telegram bot notifications.
 #
 # Setup of variables
-"setup_backup_telegram_variables.sh" should be used to securely store your Rsync variables & telegram bot details onto your OS environment.
-You will need to give the following variabels when running script & afterwards install on OS:
+"setup_backup_telegram_variables.sh" should be used to securely store your Rsync variables & telegram bot details onto your OS environment. first do some installations on your OS through terminal:

-	give in script:
-	source path (HDD you want to backup) destination path (HDD that will be your backup) log file path
-	backup HDD UUID (use blkid to look this up, when drive is mounted) telegram bot_token telegram chat_id

   	install through terminal:
   	sudo apt update (first look if your OS is fully updated) sudo apt upgrade ( implement these updates) hdparm (this will be used to send the power down command to the backup HDD, after sync)
-	sudo apt install python3 (scripts are in python language)
+	sudo apt install python3 (scripts are in python language) Later on when running the setup script, you will need to give the following variabels when during the script:

+ 	source path (HDD you want to backup) destination path (HDD that will be your backup)
+	log file path
+	backup HDD UUID (use blkid to look this up, when drive is mounted) telegram bot_token telegram chat_id
 Either by using script or by setting manual:
 ## Script:
 Download "setup_backup_telegram_variables.sh"